Capitulation of Alexandria (1801)

-The Capitulation of Alexandria in August 1801 brought to an end the French expedition to Egypt.
+The Capitulation of Alexandria in September 1801 brought the French invasion of Egypt and Syria to an end.

 Background

-French troops, defeated by British and Ottoman forces, had retreated to Alexandria where they were besieged.
+French troops, who had been abandoned by Napoleon Bonaparte who left for France never to return, had been defeated by British and Ottoman forces, and had retreated to Alexandria where they were besieged.
 On 30 August 1801 the French general Abdullah Jacques-François Menou offered to surrender and proposed terms, which were considered, partly accepted and in many details amended, by the British general John Hely-Hutchinson and admiral Lord Keith.

 Text

 The text of the Capitulation is printed in full in Robert Wilson's History of the British expedition to Egypt.
 Each article as proposed by General Menou is followed by a comment: the proposed articles as amended by these comments form the capitulation as it was finally put into effect, bringing the conflict to a formal end on 2 September 1801.
 The document is signed by General-in-Chief Menou, Admiral Keith, Lt.-General Hely-Hutchinson, Lt.-Col. James Kempt, and the Kapudan Pasha Küçük Hüseyin Pasha, representing the Ottoman forces.